 5 – Giant’s Causeway – A UNESCO World Heritage Site in Northern Ireland, actually the only one, the Giant’s Causeway is an area with basalt columns formed by a volcanic eruption.

-Road trips in Ireland are very famous because of the country’s beautiful landscapes, so if you enjoy this kind of trip the route from Dublin to the Causeway is a must!
+Road trips in Ireland are very famous because of the country’s beautiful landscapes, so if you enjoy this kind of trip, the route from Dublin to the Causeway is a must.

-Roxanna, a fellow blogger, wrote a photo tour post about this place, take a look!
+Roxanna, a fellow blogger, wrote a photo tour post about this place, take a look.

 Where to stay in Dublin?

-Check out this selection of interesting tours that will show you more about Ireland:
+I selected a few exciting tours that will show you more about Ireland: